barruka/dev-doc/github-actions.md

 # GitHub Actions

 ## Prerequisites
+1. An existing user account in GitHub
-Install git in your local computer
+2. git installed in your local computer
+3. Visual Studio Code installed in your local computer

 ## Procedure
 1. Create a repository in GitHub